-As President Barack Obama prepares to call, in a nationwide address tonight, for a reported $400 billion in new “stimulus” spending – to be paid for later with new debt and job-killing tax hikes – where does his loyal ally U.S. Senator Bob Casey (D-PA) stand?
+As President Barack Obama prepares to call, in a nationwide address tonight, for a reported $400 billion in new “stimulus” spending – to be paid for later with new debt and job-killing tax hikes – where does his loyal ally, liberal U.S. Rep. Tammy Baldwin (D-WI) stand?

-Notably, Pennsylvanians have heard this same jobs rhetoric from Obama and Casey for the last several years.
+Notably, Wisconsinites have heard this same jobs rhetoric from Obama and Baldwin for the last several years.
 Exactly a year ago, Obama promised a “plan that would start putting Americans to work right away.”

-And as he helped Obama ram the original $787 billion stimulus debacle into law, Casey and Obama claimed it would create millions of new jobs, and Casey said it would “get our economy out of the ditch.”
-Casey’s bosses in the Obama Administration even claimed their spending spree would hold unemployment below 8 percent.
+And as she helped Obama ram the original $787 billion stimulus debacle into law, Baldwin and Obama claimed it would create millions of new jobs, and Baldwin said it “moves us in the direction we absolutely must go if we are to recover from the current economic crisis.”
+Baldwin’s bosses in the Obama Administration even claimed their spending spree would hold unemployment below 8 percent.

 But instead, the United States has lost 2.4 million jobs since Obama took office, and the country is now in its 31st consecutive month of above-8-percent unemployment.

 Now, The New York Times reports that Obama’s latest “stimulus” plan will cost “hundreds of billions of dollars,” and Bloomberg reports that the Obama White House says they will “will call on Congress to offset the cost of the short-term jobs measures by raising tax revenue in later years” – in other words, spend the money now, but make Americans pay later with job-killing tax hikes.